truemagic-coder/solana-agent-kit/README.md

 ### Image Generation

-This plugin allows the agent to generate images using OpenAI's `gpt-image-1` model and upload them to S3-compatible storage.
+This plugin allows the agent to generate images using OpenAI's `gpt-image-1` model or Grok's `grok-2-image` and upload them to S3-compatible storage.
 It returns the public URL of the uploaded image.

 This has been tested using [Cloudflare R2](https://developers.cloudflare.com/r2/).